jgscott/SDS385/README.md

 ## About the course

 This is a [Moore-method](https://en.wikipedia.org/wiki/Moore_method) course.
 There are no regular lectures.
 You will work on the [exercises outside of class](exercises/).
 When you come to class, you will share what you've done, and benefit from understanding what others have done.
 There's nothing else to it.
-It's a brilliant way to learn!
+We will end up covering less than in a traditional lecture-based course.
+But what you learn, you will learn very deeply.
+The trade-off is more than worth it.

 While the course is much more about methods and applications than about theory, we will need a fair bit of (not-too-hard) math.
 To that end, I assume that you know the following topics well:
 - linear algebra